 The init log records information created by the system when it boots.
+Its primary purpose is for use by Entrust Support personnel.

 The system log continuously records system level information whenever the system is running.

 Both logs record information automatically and there is no user configuration required.
 The information recorded is determined by the system and there is no user configuration of the level of information recorded.